20rp/game-library/README.md

-# game-library
+# Game Library
-A Simple Video Game Library
+A Simple Video Game Library for maintaining a list of games, their respective genres and publishers.
+Uses a database backend with NodeJS and pug for the front end.

 ## Build